sudo apt-get update -y

 - sudo chmod g+x conf

-user the owner of the webapps
+tomcat user the owner of the webapps, work, temp, and logs directories:

 - sudo chown -R tomcat webapps/ work/ temp/ logs/